jduck/bs25-slides/slides.md

 - Alternatives like Redox OS's micro-kernel

-- Sentiment is a mixed bag
+- Developer sentiment is a mixed bag

 - How can we accelerate Rust adoption in Linux?